Leonardo is a Dutch

 2017 Release on Bandcamp of Astronaut by Son

 of Ohm.
-Planned release on CD-r by Neu Harmony later on.
+Release on CD-r by Neu Harmony.

 Pierre Henry, Kid